Zakariabs/100-days-of-code/Daily_Log.md

 **Thoughts**: I think that by focussing on the freecodecamp provided lessons at the moment the best choices because of the wel good explained content.
 After that i can start making the projects in the weekend at hyperskill.org.

 **Link(s) to work**:/

+### Day 16: June 1st, 2021
+#####

+**Today's Progress**: I revised the functions vidoes.
+I made the daily challenge on Hyperskill

+**Thoughts**: i am trying to stay motivated!

+**Link(s) to work**: /

+### Day 17: June 2nd, 2021
+#####

+**Today's Progress**: i rode the the article provided by Mr Chuck website about functions and made the exercie about it.

+**Thoughts**: I am trying the master the basics before moving forward.
+I got the feeling that i am doing it will.
+The only difficulty that I am facing is the revision.
+I am kinda lazy the take a look back at the chaptres and videos.
+I have to push my self to do it but in this 17 days I learned a lot about the basics of programming.
+If didn't switch to another platform and came back to freecodecampe i think i will be reaching the 80%  of the course.
+But no worry's!
+I got the whole summer!

+**Link(s) to work**: /

+### Day 0: February 30, 2016 (Example 2)
+##### (delete me or comment me out)

+**Today's Progress**: Fixed CSS, worked on canvas functionality for the app.

+**Thoughts**: I really struggled with CSS, but, overall, I feel like I am slowly getting better at it.
+Canvas is still new for me, but I managed to figure out some basic functionality.

+**Link(s) to work**: [Calculator App](http://www.example.com)